Largs Branch: Horse drawn trains

 By now the antiquated technology of the Ardrossan Railway was obviously a problem, and in 1840 the line was altered to standard gauge and the track modernised for locomotive operation.
-The railway had not so far been separated financially from the canal company, and the opportunity was now taken to do this; additional capital was raised for the upgrading works by an act of Parliament of 23 July 1840.
+The railway had not so far been separated financially from the canal company, and the opportunity was now taken to do this; additional capital was raised for the upgrading works by the Ardrossan and Johnston Railway Act 1840 (3 & 4 Vict. c. civ) of 23 July 1840.

 The GPK&AR had clear intentions at this stage of forming part of a through route between Glasgow and London, although achieving that was still far off.
 A rival railway, the Caledonian Railway (CR) now came on the scene with its own plans to reach Carlisle and forming part of the route to London.
 The CR also considered competing with the GPK&AR in Ayrshire, and the two companies became deadly rivals; the Ardrossan Railway was physically connected to the GPK&AR, but if the CR could build a line to reach it, it would have a secure foothold deep in GPK&AR territory.
-The Ardrossan company bought shares in the Glasgow, Barrhead and Neilston Direct Railway, and the Caledonian Railway bought shares in the Ardrossan Railway, and the Glasgow, Kilmarnock and Ardrossan Railway Act 1846 was obtained for the Glasgow, Kilmarnock and Ardrossan Railway, with £750,000 of authorised capital, connecting the two.
+The Ardrossan company bought shares in the Glasgow, Barrhead and Neilston Direct Railway, and the Caledonian Railway bought shares in the Ardrossan Railway, and the Glasgow, Kilmarnock and Ardrossan Railway Act 1846 (9 & 10 Vict. c. clix) was obtained for the Glasgow, Kilmarnock and Ardrossan Railway, with £750,000 of authorised capital, connecting the two.
 But by now the financial bubble, in which all manner of railway schemes were being proposed, had burst, and there was no money for building railways.
 Moreover, a proposed merger of the Ardrossan with the Caledonian was rejected by the former's shareholders in 1847.
+The Glasgow, Kilmarnock and Ardrossan Railway Company was finally dissolved by the Glasgow, Kilmarnock and Ardrossan Railway Dissolution Act 1852 (15 & 16 Vict. c. lxxviii).

 The Glasgow and South Western Railway

 The GPK&AR too found its financial resources strained, and an independent ally, the Glasgow, Dumfries and Carlisle Railway took a share of building the line to Carlisle.
-The two companies completed the task on 28 October 1850 and on that day they merged, forming the Glasgow and South Western Railway (G&SWR).
+The two companies completed the task on 28 October 1850 and on that day they merged by the earlier Glasgow and South Western Railway Incorporation Act 1847 (10 & 11 Vict. c. clxxxiii), forming the Glasgow and South Western Railway (G&SWR).
 At this time the Ardrossan Railway was operating as a locomotive line; there were four passenger trains each way between Kilwinning and Ardrossan, with stops at Stevenston and Saltcoats stations.

 Finding that the Ardrossan Railway, deep in G&SWR territory, was now friendless and penniless, the G&SWR made arrangements to purchase it.
 This proved a lengthy process, but it was effected on 1 August 1854.